irinatu17/Art-of-Tea/README.md

 ### Existing Features
 #### Navbar
 The navbar is fixed at the top of the page all the time, this allows a user to easily navigate throughout the website.
- The logo is located in the top left corner on a desktop and in the center on the smaller devices.
+ The **logo** is located in the top left corner on a desktop and in the center on the smaller devices.
  It redirects the user to the home/landing page when clicked.
 On the smaller resolutions (tablet, mobile) the navbar is collapsed into a burger icon.
 Menu links appear when the burger icon is clicked and collapse back, when clicked again.

-Navbar also contains a search box, where user can search for product and also cart icon.
+Navbar also contains a **search box**, where user can search for product and also cart icon.
 It's collapsed into a search icon on the mobile and tablet, and slides down when the icon is clicked.
-Also, navbar contains a cart icon alomg with a grand total displayed if there are items in the cart added.
+Also, navbar contains a **cart icon** alomg with a grand total displayed if there are items in the cart added.
 It changes the colour to yellow when there's something in the cart to catch user's attention, and remains white(as other navbar elements) when the cart is empty.
 Clicking the cart icon will redirect user to the cart page.

 The difference in navbar for logged in, non-logged in users and admin:
 - For **non-logged in** users or guests navbar contains the following links: Login, Register.
-- For **logged in** users it contains the "My Account" nav-item which toggles down the following links that redirect user to the corresponding pages: My Profile, Order History, Logout.
+- For **logged in** users it contains the **"My Account"** nav-item which toggles down the following links that redirect user to the corresponding pages: My Profile, Order History, Logout.
 - For **admin** apart from all the links available for logged-in users mentioned above, there is also link to Admin Managment, where admin can add new products and services.
 That's avaliable only for superusers and defensive-design with corresponding error-messages is in place to protect this from manual entering the url in the browser.
 #### Footer
 Footer consists of 2 parts: main footer section and additional footer section which is displayed only on the large screens.

 Main footer section is stick to the bottom of the page and displayed across all the screens.
 It contains the social media icons-links which redirect a user to the corresponding page, opening in a new tab.
 As it is not the real company, the links redirect a user only to social media main pages.
 The additional desktop only section contains
-- logo, that is clickable and redirect to the landing page and also small paragraph about the company
+- **logo**, that is clickable and redirect to the landing page and also small paragraph about the company
-- quick links to the main pages
+- **quick links** to the main pages
-- contact informations that contains address, phone number and email
+- **contact information** that contains address, phone number and email

 #### Landing(home) page
 The landing page serves to attract new users to the business, to give a clear understanding about that and to attract users to use the website's functionality(book ceremony/buy products).
 It contains of 9 sections: